MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ### Conference mode

 **Conference mode** reduces the amount of time it takes for a caller to be connected to an agent after the agent accepts the call.
-For conference mode to work, agents in the Call queue must use one of the following clients:

-- The latest version of the Microsoft Teams desktop client, Android app, or iOS app
-- Microsoft Teams Phone version 1449/1.0.94.2020051601 or later

 Agents' Teams accounts must be set to TeamsOnly mode.
 Agents who don't meet the requirements aren't included in the call routing list.
-We recommend enabling conference mode for your Call queues if your agents are using compatible clients.

 > [!TIP]
 > Setting **Conference mode** to **On** is the recommended setting.